-You can make this agreement for any child support amount, including amounts that are less than the Child Support Agency would calculate.
+You can make this agreement for any child support amount, including amounts that are less than the DHS(CS) would calculate.
 If you agree to receive less child support, your:

 You can only end a binding agreement by making a new one, no longer being an eligible carer, or by going to court.
 The court will need to agree to end the binding agreement.
 The court cannot change the agreement.

 A limited agreement can only be made if there is a child support formula assessment already in place with the Child Support Agency.
 The child support amount in your agreement must be equal to or more than the Child Support Agency formula amount.
 The law does not say you must get legal advice before making a limited child support agreement, however it is highly recommended that you do.
 It is best to do this before making any child support agreement.

-The Child Support Agency collects and transfers child support payments between each parent, or to non-parent carers.
+The DHS(CS) collects and transfers child support payments between each parent, or to non-parent carers.

 Child support payments can also be transferred privately between yourselves if both parents agree to do this.
-You can collect and transfer child support between yourselves, whether you have a Child Support Agency formula assessment or a private child support agreement.
+You can collect and transfer child support between yourselves, whether you have a DHS(CS) formula assessment or a private child support agreement.

 If the payer:

-it may be better for the Child Support Agency to collect your child support.
+it may be better for the DHS(CS) to collect your child support.

 Transferring child support between yourselves is also not recommended if:

-If you have a private arrangement and child support payments are not made, the Child Support Agency can be asked to start collecting the payments.
+If you have a private arrangement and child support payments are not made, the DHS(CS) can be asked to start collecting the payments.
 If this applies to you, act quickly.
-The Child Support Agency can only collect payments owed to you (‘arrears’) for the past three months.
+The DHS(CS) can only collect payments owed to you (‘arrears’) for the past three months.
 In special cases, you may receive arrears up to nine months.

 If the payer is likely to pay on time and pay the right amount, then using either option may be suitable for you.
 Get legal advice before entering into a private arrangement.

-Tell the Child Support Agency immediately about any changes in the care arrangements for the children.
-If you and the other parent do not agree about the level of care that is being provided for the children, the Child Support Agency can make that decision.
+Tell the DHS(CS) immediately about any changes in the care arrangements for the children.
+If you and the other parent do not agree about the level of care being provided for the children, the DHS(CS) can make that decision.

-In making a decision about the level of care to be used in an assessment, the Child Support Agency will consider:
+In making a decision about the percentage of care to be used in an assessment, the DHS(CS) will consider: